SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-21-solstice-vs-dodds-day.md

 pretty pictures.
 (Oh, and some math.
 There's always some math!)
-These factors producing the analemma conspire to create an interesting effect: while the Winter Solstice is always on Dec 21 (a fixed point of the Gregorian solar calendar, regardless of latitude), the earliest sunset is a bit before that and the latest sunrise is a bit after (depending on latitude).
+These factors producing the analemma conspire to create an interesting effect: while the Winter Solstice is always on Dec 21 (a fixed point of the Gregorian solar calendar, regardless of latitude), the earliest sunset is a bit before that and the latest sunrise is a bit after (both depending on latitude).
 It led to a series of annual emails from Doug, in which he would, each year, alert us to the day of earliest sunset. <sup id="fn2a">[[2]](#fn2)</sup> By now-ancient tradition among the now-ancient _Cantabrigiae Symbolicae_, this is known as "Dodds's Day".